kippchicago/ISBE_Student_Courses/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
 In Illinois, at the at the end of every semester, each school is required to submit a set of data to the Office of I&I for transmission to the Illinois State Board of Education (ISBE).
 The state then uses this data to produce the annual State School Report Cards.
-The purpose of this project is to collect student and teacher data from KIPP Chicago's different data systems and put them in a format that conforms to ISBE's reporting standards.
-Note, no data is included in this repository.
+The purpose of this project is to collect student and teacher data from KIPP Chicago's different data systems and put them in a format that conforms to ISBE's reporting standards. **Note**: no data is included in this repository.

 ### Technologies
 * R